sclark007/kitchen-powervc/README.md

 Set the SSH port for the remote access.

-### openstack\_tenant
+### powervc\_tenant

-Your OpenStack tenant id.
+Your powervc tenant id.

-### openstack\_region
+### powervc\_region

-Your OpenStack region id.
+Your powervc region id.

-### openstack\_service\_name
+### powervc\_service\_name

-Your OpenStack compute service name.
+Your powervc compute service name.

-### openstack\_network\_name
+### powervc\_network\_name

-Your OpenStack network name used to connect to, if you have only private network connections you want declare this.
+Your powervc network name used to connect to, if you have only private network connections you want declare this.

 ### glance\_cache\_wait\_timeout
-When OpenStack downloads the image into cache, it takes extra time to provision.
+When powervc downloads the image into cache, it takes extra time to provision.
 Timeout controls maximum amount of time to wait for machine to move from the Build/Spawn phase to Active.

 ### server\_wait

 `server_wait` is a workaround to deal with how some VMs with `cloud-init`.
-Some clouds need this some, most OpenStack instances don't.
+Some clouds need this some, most powervc instances don't.
 This is a stop gap wait makes sure that the machine is in a good state to work with.
 Ideally the transport layer in Test-Kitchen will have a more intelligent way to deal with this.
 There will be a dot that appears every 10 seconds as the timer counts down.